| Nana's

 How does Nana get her recipes?

 The majority of the recipes are Nana's.
-But she is blessed with many family
+But she was blessed with many family

-and friends who also enjoy the same kind of home cooking she does.
-Some of
+members and friends who also enjoy the same kind of home cooking she did.

 I do all of the Web site design and write all the text, except for the recipes.
 In other words, the "voice" of Nana's Recipes is Nana's son, David Welton...me!
-Of course, Nana reviews all material before it appears on the site.
+When Nana was alive, she reviewed all material before it appeared on the site, nowadays those duties belong to me and my dear wife Stephanie.

-We add new recipes regularly and publish a quarterly "What's New" page that describes new recipes and other happenings on the site.
+We add new recipes regularly and publish a "What's Cooking" page that describes new recipes and other happenings on the site.
 Maintaining the site is a lot of work, but it's a labor of love.

 How do you get the food images?

-One thing that sets Nana's Recipes apart from other recipe sites is the images
+One thing that sets Nana's Recipes apart from other recipe sites are the images

 we include.
 We know that a picture is worth a thousand words — especially